mrraihan29/demand-forecasting-app/README.md

 > **A Streamlit-based machine learning tool to predict demand and optimize inventory decisions in a seasonal sales environment.**

 ![App Screenshot](screenshot/main-page.png)
-_Replace this with an actual screenshot of the Streamlit app in action._

 ---